kjsce-codecell/standard-library-in-x/JAVA/Collections/binarySearch.md

 ## Output

 ```
-Position of 'College' is 2
+Position of 45 is 1
 ```

 ## Example (With Comparator)